Full-length and chapbooks are included in this list. Last updated: 5/27/2022

-The Boy in its Seasons by Maz Hedgehog (April, £9.99).
+The Body in its Seasons by Maz Hedgehog (April, £9.99).
 About Hedgehog's book, afshan d’souza-lodhi writes, "Maz writes poems that pull you in and caress you before making you question your entire understanding of the world.
 This collection takes what we know of poetry, ourselves and each other and pushes all those boundaries to create beautiful moments we can escape into.
 I am envious I didn’t write these poems."

-Kinsey Scale for the Emotionally Fragile by Bibi June (May, price TBD).
+Kinsey Scale for the Emotionally Fragile by Bibi June (May, price £6.99).
 The Kinsey Scale is an archaic measure of homosexuality on a scale of 0-6, thought up by Dr. Alfred Kinsey in 1948.
 But the world is ending, and modern queers are famously bad at numbers.
 ‘Kinsey Scale for the Emotionally Fragile Queer’ is a rewrite of the original scale, measured to fit the expansiveness of a generation of queers who have lived from apocalypse to apocalypse.
 In this Kinsey Scale, our lives are not represented by rigid numbers, but by poetry on queer love, rituals, protest, friendships, and our ability to adapt to a changing world.

 Copper Canyon Press

-Content Warning: Everything by Akwaeke Emezi (Spring, $16).
+Content Warning: Everything by Akwaeke Emezi (April 5, $16).
 In their bold debut poetry collection, Akwaeke Emezi—award-winning author of Freshwater, PET, The Death of Vivek Oji, and Dear Senthuran—imagines a new depth of belonging.
 Crafted of both divine and earthly materials, these poems travel from home to homesickness, tracing desire to surrender and abuse to survival, while mapping out a chosen family that includes the son of god, mary auntie, and magdalene with the chestnut eyes.
 Written from a spiritfirst perspective and celebrating the essence of self that is impossible to drown, kill, or reduce, Content Warning: Everything distills the radiant power and epic grief of a mischievous and wanting young deity, embodied.